flant/shell-operator/HOOKS.md

 ##### jqFilter

-This filter is used to ignore excess "Modified" events, not to select subscribed objects.
-For example, if hook is interested in changes of labels, `"jqFilter":".metadata.labels"` can be used to ignore changes in status or annotations.
+This filter is used to ignore superfluous "Modified" events, not to select objects to subscribe to.
+For example, if hook is interested in changes of labels, `"jqFilter": ".metadata.labels"` can be used to ignore changes in `.status` or `.metadata.annotations`.

 The result of applying filter to the event's object is passed to hook in a binding context file in a `filterResult` field.
 See [binding context](#binding-context).